-With on-field accomplishments, one of the most recognizable faces in football, and a long list of endorsements, “Superman” has stacked up a ton of money, but how much has he earned exactly over his lengthy career and what is he worth these days?
+With on-field accomplishments, one of the most recognizable faces in football and a long list of endorsements, "Superman" has stacked up a ton of money.
+How much has he earned exactly over his lengthy career and what is he worth these days?

 Coming out of Westlake High School in Atlanta, Cameron Jerrell Newton was touted as a five-star recruit and ranked as the second-best dual-threat quarterback recruit in the country and second player out of the state of Georgia.
 He chose to sign with the University of Florida as part of the 2007 recruiting class.

 After two seasons of college football playing behind Tim Tebow, Newton was kicked off the team for stealing a Florida student's laptop and throwing it out his window.
 He then played one season in junior college for Blinn College, in Brenham, Texas, winning the NJCAA National Football Championship.

 The American football quarterback continued his college career by transferring to Auburn University.

 In one season as starting quarterback of the Auburn Tigers, Newton become a legend with 2,854 yards and 30 touchdowns through the air, plus 1,473 yards and 20 touchdowns on the ground.
 In his Heisman Trophy season as the best player in the country, Newton also led the Tigers to a 2010 National Championship win over the Oregon Ducks.